Juanfec4/vid-stats-api/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your `.env` file
+To run this project, you will need to add the following environment variables to your `.env` file:

 | Variable         | Type      | Description                                |
 | :--------------- | :-------- | :----------------------------------------- |